Maen1/iium/6/nlp4309/presentation.md

     *  chatting behaviour: only small number of emoji are being typed
     * emojys being typed  are dependent with user mode.
 * Solution:
-  * Game foramt that allows for control of the task, while still engaging users.
+  * Game format that allows for control of the task, while still engaging users.
 * Chosing data approach:
   * 10 k tweets contain emoji present on google keyboard (822) emoji.
   * keep only emoji and store how often they occured